top of page

 2. Mutual Understanding

-The best chemistry isn’t just built on attraction—it’s about that click.
+The best chemistry is built on attraction, yes, but there also has to be that click.
 Maybe it’s a shared experience, an inside joke, or an unspoken bond.
 It’s that thing that makes them feel like they belong together, even before they realize it themselves.

 Example:

-“I didn’t even ask for this,” she said softly.
+“I didn’t even ask for this,” she said.

 “You didn’t have to.”